dzwarg/cafeduino/README.markdown

 In this repository are a few diagrams/sketches that I made while building this widget:

- * (Sketch #1)[https://raw.github.com/dzwarg/cafeduino/master/idea_sketch_1.jpg]: An initial diagram with a force sensor and ideas about what kind of HTTP response I would expect.
+ * [Sketch #1](https://raw.github.com/dzwarg/cafeduino/master/idea_sketch_1.jpg): An initial diagram with a force sensor and ideas about what kind of HTTP response I would expect.
- * (Sketch #2)[https://raw.github.com/dzwarg/cafeduino/master/idea_sketch_2.jpg]: A secondary sketch, using a fulcrum and two piezo sensors, closely resembling the actual wiring in the platform.
+ * [Sketch #2](https://raw.github.com/dzwarg/cafeduino/master/idea_sketch_2.jpg): A secondary sketch, using a fulcrum and two piezo sensors, closely resembling the actual wiring in the platform.
- * (Wiring)[https://raw.github.com/dzwarg/cafeduino/master/wiring.jpg]: A wiring diagram with digital input (DIx), digital output (DOx), and analog input (AIx) leads notated.
+ * [Wiring](https://raw.github.com/dzwarg/cafeduino/master/wiring.jpg): A wiring diagram with digital input (DIx), digital output (DOx), and analog input (AIx) leads notated.